 Sir Harry and the Baroness had three sons - Charles, Henry and Christopher.
 The eldest succeeded as 14th Baron Grey de Ruthyn (and 3rd Bart of the Yelvertons) in 1676 but died of small pox three years later aged 22.
 His brother Henry succeeded as 15th Baron and became a prominent Jacobite, carrying the Great Golden Spurs at James II's Coronation and being raised as Viscount de Longueville in April 1690.
 The right to bear the Great Golden Spurs at Coronations has been retained by the Barons Grey de Ruthyns ever since.

 In 1717, Henry's son, Talbot Yelverton, 16th Baron Grey de Ruthyn, was created Earl of Sussex by George I. He was Deputy Marshal of England in 1725, officiated at the Coronation of George II, served on the Privy Council and was made a Knight of the Bath on the renewal of the Order.
 His wife Lucy Pelham was a first cousin of the Duke of Newcastle.
 His son George Augustus, 17th Baron and (2nd Earl), was Lord of the Bedchamber to Frederick, Prince of Wales and to George III when he was Prince of Wales.
-Upon his death in 1758, the titles passed to his brother, Henry, 18th Baron Grey de Ruthyn and 3rd Earl of Kent.
+Upon his death in 1758, the titles passed to his brother, Henry, 18th Baron Grey de Ruthyn and 3rd Earl of Sussex.
 However the Earldom became extinct - as did both the Viscountcy of Longueville and the baronetcy of Yelverton - on the death of the 18th Baron in 1799.

 The 18th Baron's grandson, Henry Edward Gould (1780-1810), assumed the surname of Yelverton and ultimately succeeded as 19th Baron Grey de Ruthyn.
 (4) Although he only lived thirty years, he had quite an impact on society, not least upon a 16-year-old Lord Byron.
 The two men were tremendous pals until something, presumed to have been some form of sexual advance by the Baron on the poet, caused an irreconcilable split.
 Byron wrote to his half-sister, Augusta Leigh: 'I am not reconciled to Lord Grey, and I never will.
 He was once my Greatest Friend, my reasons for ceasing that Friendship are such as I cannot explain, not even to you, my Dear Sister, (although were they to be made known to any body, you would be the first) but they will ever remain hidden in my own breast'.